DavidCox88/GoogleClout-Challenge/Google Clout - CI CD in a Google Cloud World.md

 ## Set up - Define variables given by the lab
 Replace values within <> with the values provided by the lab.
-For the Cloud Build Service account, naivgate to IAM and find the service account that finishes '@cloudbuild.gserviceaccount.com'
+For the Cloud Build Service account, naivgate to IAM & Admin and find the service account that finishes '@cloudbuild.gserviceaccount.com'
 ```
 REGION=<default region>
 PROJECTID=<Project_ID>